Past Events

 Vel and her husband, Warren, currently own a Central Coast ranch where they raise Texas Longhorn Cattle and American Quarter Horses.

-SPARKY MOORE Artist and Illustrator.
+SPARKY MOORE Artist and Illustrator

 Richard “Sparky” Moore does a variety of artwork with western flare.
 His background as a cartoonist for more than 50 years for studios like Disney, Hanna & Barbera, and Dell/Western Publishing had him drawing anywhere from adventure to western comic books like “Little Beaver” and “Range Rider” to many years of drawing, among others for Disney studios, “Winnie the Pooh” for both books and newspaper comic strips.
 He now uses that creative imagination to give us western art that offers, at times, humor as well as taking us back to a way of life that used to be.
 Come by and see what “Sparky” has come up with this year, you’ll find anything from hand carved rocking “mules”, cowboy and cowgirl cutouts, and of course his popular western sketches.